ReForge-Mode/Unity_VRoid_Expression_Maker/README.md

 # Unity VRoid Facial Expression Maker
-Load your VRoid model and use the sliders to create your own custom facial expressions outside of #Unity3d!
+Load your VRoid model and use the sliders to create your own custom facial expressions without using Unity!
 You can then export the current preset as animations that can be used in your game later!

 To download the standalone final product go to this link: https://ko-fi.com/s/27423737f7